French troops deployed in last Mali rebel strongholds

 Interim President Dioncounda Traore said on Tuesday his government would aim to hold national elections on July 31.
 Paris is pushing strongly for Traore's government to hold talks with the MNLA, which has dropped its claims for independence.

-"The Malian authorities must begin without delay talks with the legitimate representatives of the northern population and non-terrorist armed groups that recognize Mali's integrity," French Foreign ministry spokesman Philippe Lalliot said.
+"The Malian authorities must begin without delay talks with the legitimate representatives of the northern population and non-terrorist armed groups that recognise Mali's integrity," French Foreign ministry spokesman Philippe Lalliot said.

 After months of being kept on the political sidelines, the MNLA said they were in contact with West African mediators who are trying to forge a national settlement to reunite Mali.